 “Staging Mobile Pedagogy: Video Tutorials, Lecture-Performances, and Hito Steyerl’s ‘Didactic Educational .MOV’ Files.”
 Ordinary Media Series.
 Northwestern University, October 5, 2016.

-“Lecture-Performances and Para-Institutional Pedagogies,” for “Podium Works,” instructor Josh Rios, School of the Art Institute of Chicago, September 23, 2016.
+“Lecture-Performances and Para-Institutional Pedagogies,” Guest Lecture for “Podium Works,” Instructor Josh Rios, School of the Art Institute of Chicago, September 23, 2016.

 Presenter.
 Counter Cinema | Counter Media Series.
 University of Chicago, February 19, 2016.

 “Joseph Beuys: Untitled (Blackboard).”
 Philadelphia Museum of Art, April 2-4, 2015.

 Moderator, “Author Meets Critics: Gabriel Rockhill’s Radical History and the Politics of Art,” American Society for Aesthetics Conference, March 21, 2015.

 “Post-Digital Poetics,” with Danny Snelson, Bruce High Quality Foundation University, October 19, 2014.

 “Joseph Beuys: Earth Telephone.”
 Philadelphia Museum of Art, October 16-18, 2014.